 When you’re in a crisis, it is so important to learn how to build resilience and ride the wave of emotions and fears.
 For this reason, I think you need to know three things about resilience so you can bounce forward rather than get stuck and sidelined when you face challenges.

 Three Things You Need to Know About Resilience:

 With survival in mind, humans focus on the bad things that happen.
 For example, when you are in a fight or flight situation, you are wired to quickly react without pausing and thinking about the best response to create the best outcome.

 Rather than have a negative reaction, take your time when you respond to a crisis.
 When you’re in this type of situation, this is the time to seek support from a trusted friend or mentor to talk through negative feelings.
 Most importantly, observe your thoughts.
 Then, place a label on the feelings as being non-constructive and unhelpful.
 Now, you disconnect yourself from the negative thought.

 When you receive bad news, do you freeze and worry about possible future fears and failures?
 Or, are you the person who meets challenges and rolls with the punches coming at you?

 One notable theory observes the temperament of a person.
 A person who is described as goal-oriented in their day-to-day life is better able to face and overcome a crisis.
-While a person who is avoidance-oriented is more likely to suffer, become withdrawn and numb, in a difficult situation.
+While a person who is avoidance-oriented is more likely to suffer, and become withdrawn and numb, in a difficult situation.